Manuka Honey: What’s the Science Behind Nature’s Wonderfood?

 Manuka Honey has been used for centuries for its healing properties, and is becoming increasingly popular in the daily routines of registered dietitians, dermatologists, professional athletes and wellness enthusiasts around the world.
 Unlike other trendy wellness products, Comvita UMF™ Certified Manuka Honey is a time-tested, 100% natural whole food, single-ingredient gift from nature, used for both internal and topical use.
 Through a magic collaboration between the Manuka flower and the bees, our expert team of beekeepers, researchers, and scientists bring the highest quality Manuka to your home.

-We sat down with Comvita Head of Research, Dr. Jackie Evans, PhD to dive deeper into the extraordinary science behind this rare wonderfood:
+We sat down with Comvita Chief Science Officer, Dr. Jackie Evans, PhD to dive deeper into the extraordinary science behind this rare wonderfood:

 What does science say are the benefits of Manuka Honey?
 Are there studies you are excited about?